gosu/releasy/README.md

 CLI Commands
 ------------

-Relapse also provides some supplimentary commands:
+Relapse also provides some supplementary commands:

 * `relapse win32-wrapper [options]` - Build a win32 wrapper for use to build the `:win32_folder_from_wrapper` output on non-win32 platforms (runs on win32 only).